AEADataEditor/aea-de-guidance/Requested_information_hosting.md

 - In addition, some RADC may provide the ability to deposit code internally and confidentially.
 Use such interal repositories, and make a note of their location in the publicly deposited code or in supplementary documents.

 ### Self-generated repositories
-If a RADC has at least an archival or backup policy of sufficient length (e.g., 10 or more years), but does not offer a formal repository, then the following procedure allows users
+If a RADC has at least an archival or backup policy of sufficient length (e.g., 10 or more years), but does not offer a formal repository, then the following procedure allows users to find and request code and data
 - As before, request as much code as is feasible, and deposit it in a public repository (e.g., openICPSR, Dataverse, Zenodo). **Don't publish it yet.**
 - If possible at such repositories, pre-register a `DOI`
   - At Zenodo: click the appropriation request button, and a `DOI` will be assigned, e.g., _10.5281/zenodo.`NNNNN`_.
   - At openICPSR: projects are called `openicpsr-NNNNN`.
 The `DOI` is derived from the project number as _10.3886/E`NNNNN`V1_.
+  - If you already have a DOI assigned to your manuscript or (published) paper, you can _alternatively_ use that (see [10.1093/restud/rdw057](https://doi.org/10.1093/restud/rdw057) for an excellent example).
 - In the RADC, create a two-level directory with the name of the `DOI`.
 - Move both data (following guidelines outlined [here](Requested_information_code.md)) and **all** code (not just the confidential part) to subdirectories.
 The resulting directory structure will look something like this:
 ```